Mon-Fri 7:00-15:00

 People don't just come to deal with fatigue as a fatigue condition itself, but it is often the first symptom of other illnesses - fatigue after childbirth, after having a cavida, as part of hidden pathogens (chronic borrelia or chlamydia), but also fatigue accompanying mononucleosis or cancer.
 Fatigue is also a manifestation of inadequate thyroid function and other hidden diseases.

-In the early stages, fatigue is a natural phenomenon, a reaction of the body to inadequate energy expenditure or the inability of the body to generate sufficient energy from food.
+In the early stages, fatigue is a natural phenomenon, a reaction of the body to excessive energy expenditure or the inability of the body to generate sufficient energy from food.
 It is our body's signal that makes us react - to slow down activities or to eat in order to replenish the necessary energy .
 So to some extent, fatigue is natural.

 Fatigue becomes pathological when the exhaustion is intolerable or prolonged and the organs responsible for replenishing energy fail to replenish energy quickly and efficiently, or are weakened and work poorly.
 The boundary between natural and pathological fatigue varies from person to person.